hiibolt/KnowledgeBase/pages/MATH240.md

   \end{bmatrix}
   \end{equation}

-  To create a modification matrix, use the first result as the first column, and the second as the second result
+  To create a modification matrix, use the first result as the first column, and the second result as the second column.